zhangbsn-gt/developer.gov.sg/collections/_communities/more-collaboration-opportunities/covid-19-volunteering-opportunities/formsg.md

 **What it is**

 - Form builder for government officials to build secure digital forms in minutes.
-Easy to use as Google Forms, but uses end-to-end encryption so that only officials creating the form can access the data.
+Easy to use like Google Forms, but uses end-to-end encryption so that only officials creating the form can access the data.

 **Why it’s useful**

 - Allows officials to set up digital services super quickly.
-Thousands of services were deployed in days to help COVID, such as temperature taking forms, visitor declarations, contact tracing interviews, traveller approvals, assistance for returning Singaporeans and more.
+Thousands of services were deployed in days to aid the fight against COVID-19, such as temperature taking forms, visitor declarations, contact tracing interviews, traveller approvals, assistance for returning Singaporeans and more.
 These services have collected data from more than a million people.

 **How you can help**